 Use ¼ oz — Not ½

-Demerara 2:1 rich syrup is roughly twice as sweet per ml as 1:1 syrup.
-Most cocktail recipes calling for ½ oz simple syrup need only ¼ oz of this.
-Over-sweetening kills the cardamom complexity — use less and taste first.
+Demerara 2:1 rich syrup is roughly twice as sweet per ml as a 1:1 syrup.
+Every cocktail recipe calling for ½ oz simple syrup needs only ¼ oz of this.
+Over-sweetening suppresses both the toffee and the camphor — start with ¼ oz and adjust up from there, never down.

 🏪